 To state the obvious, the difference I’m highlighting here is the physical freedom we enjoy at an electrifying live concert in contrast to the relative lack of freedom we’re subjected to in shadows of the nose-bleed sections.
 But what if there was a way to do away with the concept of the assigned seat and replace it with something more akin to the liberating live concert experience?
 Guess what – THERE IS!

-THE PROJECT: Commonwealth Stadium in Edmonton, Alberta, home to the Canadian Football League powerhouse and 2015 CFL champions – The Edmonton Eskimos.
-Even when their fans thought an Esks game couldn’t get any more exciting, Staging Concept will be providing an innovative new riser system that will undoubtedly enhance the spectator experience for the upcoming 2016 season.
+THE PROJECT: Commonwealth Stadium in Edmonton, Alberta, home to the Canadian Football League powerhouse and 2015 CFL champions – The Edmonton team.
+Even when their fans thought their game couldn’t get any more exciting, Staging Concept will be providing an innovative new riser system that will undoubtedly enhance the spectator experience for the upcoming 2016 season.

-Check back NEXT WEEK for Part II, and to learn about the project that is shaking up the sports world and revolutionizing the Stadium Space: The Edmonton Eskimos Commonwealth Stadium.
+Check back NEXT WEEK for Part II, and to learn about the project that is shaking up the sports world and revolutionizing the Stadium Space: The Commonwealth Stadium for Edmonton.